home / mcp / gemini mcp server

-This TypeScript implementation of a Model Context Protocol (MCP) server integrates with Google's Gemini Pro model, allowing you to access Gemini's capabilities through the MCP interface, particularly with the Claude Desktop application.
+A Model Context Protocol (MCP) server that integrates with Google's Gemini Pro model, can be used in Claude Desktop App.

 npm install